 We have great news regarding the overall economy!
 This is typically measured by large purchases like automobiles, homes, and large appliances.
 From 2017 to 2018, auto sales were up slightly to 16.8 million.
 Home sales increased 17.6% during this time and unemployment was 3.9% nationally in August 2018 compared to 4.7% in December 2017.
 We are now close to full employment with a 2% unemployment rate indicating those who do not want to work.
 These are all signs that we are in a robust economy!

-Many states in the U.S. have an unemployment rate less than 3.9%.
-The top five states with the lowest unemployment are Hawaii, Iowa, North Dakota, New Hampshire and Colorado.
+Many states in the U.S. have an unemployment rate of less than 3.9%.
+The top five states with the lowest unemployment are Hawaii, Iowa, North Dakota, New Hampshire, and Colorado.
 Alternatively, the states with the highest unemployment are Alaska, Washington DC, West Virginia, Louisiana, and Mississippi with rates ranging from 4.8-6.9%.
 Generally, the overall economy likes to see 5% unemployment which indicates there are as many jobs available as people to fill them.

 When it comes to education, those without a high school diploma have the highest unemployment rate of 5%.